opulencephp/docs/console-creating-commands.md

 }
 ```

 You must list the arguments in the same order they were defined in the command.
-If you want to call the other command but not write its output, use the `RDev\Console\Responses\Silent` response.
+If you want to call the other command but not write its output, use the `Opulence\Console\Responses\Silent` response.

 > **Note:** If a command is being called by a lot of other commands, it might be best to refactor its actions into a separate class.
 This way, it can be used by multiple commands without the extra overhead of calling console commands through PHP code.